 In April 2014, the FASB issued ASU No. 2014-08, Presentation of Financial Statements (Topic 205) and Property, Plant, and Equipment (Topic 360): Reporting Discontinued Operations and Disclosures of Disposals of Components of an Entity.
 This ASU changes the threshold for a disposal to qualify as a discontinued operation.
-To be considered a discontinued operation a disposal now must represent a strategic shift that has or will have a major effect on an entity's operations and financial results.
+To be considered a discontinued operation, a disposal now must represent a strategic shift that has or will have a major effect on an entity's operations and financial results.
 This ASU also requires new disclosures for individually material disposal transactions that do not meet the definition of a discontinued operation.
-This update will be applied prospectively and is effective for annual periods, and interim periods within those years, beginning after December 15, 2014.
+This update will be applied prospectively and was effective for annual periods, and interim periods within those years, beginning after December 15, 2014.
+The adoption of this standard did not have a material impact on the Company's financial statements.

 In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 The new revenue recognition standard provides a five-step analysis of transactions to determine when and how revenue is recognized.
 The core principle is that a company should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-This ASU is effective for annual periods beginning after December 15, 2016 and shall be applied either retrospectively to each period presented or as a cumulative-effect adjustment as of the date of adoption.
+This ASU is effective for annual periods beginning after December 15, 2017 and shall be applied either retrospectively to each period presented or as a cumulative-effect adjustment as of the date of adoption.
 The Company is evaluating the potential impact of this adoption on its consolidated financial statements.